Great Pierogy Race: 1999–2008

+To follow other MLB teams who had mascot races, Coordinator of In-Game Entertainment Eric Wolff was tasked to create a similar feature for the Pittsburgh Pirates in 1999 at Three Rivers Stadium, then the Pirates' home park.
+Not being a Pittsburgh-area native, Wolff struggled with knowing or creating something original for the city, stating, “The only thing here are old steel mills, beer, and too many fireworks.”
+While at a local friend’s family home for dinner on Easter Sunday, the traditional homemade potato and cheese stuffed pierogi were served with butter and sautéed onion.
+Wolff had never seen or tasted pierogi, so after listening to the family friend's mother and daughter explain the history of the regional specialty, the friends created the plan for Wolff (still not sold on the idea) to pitch the characters (using Pittsburghese “n’at”) with unique names to Wolff’s boss (jalapeño was added later and named for a member of the family, Hannah, although the flavor was not a traditional pierogi variety; another pierogi from “the homeland,” made with plum, didn’t make the lineup as it was deemed unappealing to mass audiences).
+The additional three pierogi characters were Potato Pete, Sauerkraut Saul, and Cheese Chester.
+The concept was approved and quickly became a fan favorite, and beanbags bearing the likeness of the different characters are given to children at certain ballgames as a promotion.
+A year or two after the Pirates moved to PNC Park, Oliver Onion was added and Potato Pete dropped, though Potato Pete continued to make occasional appearances.

-In previous years, the race mainly took place as an animated sequence on the video board, showing the pierogi running through different sections of Pittsburgh and an announcer speaking English to cover the race.
+In previous years, the race mainly took place as an animated sequence on the video board, showing the pierogi running through different sections of Pittsburgh and an announcer speaking Pittsburgh English to cover the race.
 The race culminated in the contestants running into the ballpark from right field, toward the visitors' dugout.
 Occasionally, the Pirate Parrot influenced the outcome of the race by distracting or knocking over contestants.
 A winner is determined and the leaderboard updated after the race.
 Often, a "humorous" disclaimer such as "No pierogies were harmed in the race" follows the leaderboard.
 A champion is crowned at the end of every season.
-At times, the Pirates will have faster runners wear costumes of pierogi that are behind in the races in order to keep the season-long competition "close", in effect making the races somewhat fixed.
+At times, the Pirates will have faster runners wear costumes of pierogi that are behind in the races in order to keep the season-long competition "close." in effect making the races somewhat fixed.
 The event is sponsored by Mrs. T's Pierogies.